-Comparing Figures 5 and 7 we observe that the gap in the loss probability achieved by conventional ARQ and SMPT widens as the length of the traffic bursts increases.
-The gap widens from one order of magnitude for an average burst length of $1/\lambda = 10$ packets to over two and a half order of magnitudes for an average burst length of $1/\lambda = 100$ packets.
+Comparing Figs. 69, 71, 73, and 75, 77, and 79 we observe that the gap in the loss probability achieved by conventional ARQ and SMPT widens as the length of the traffic bursts increases.
+In the case of a system with channel parameters $\alpha = 1/27$ and $\beta = 1/3$ , the gap widens from one order of magnitude for an average burst length of $1/\lambda = 10$ packets to over two and a half order of magnitudes for an average burst length of $1/\lambda = 100$ packets.
 This is due to the longer, more persistent packet bursts which typically can not fully be absorbed by the buffer and lead to a sharp increase of the loss probability with conventional ARQ.
 Note that the loss probability with conventional ARQ increases from around $10^{-4}$ to $10^{-2}$ as the average burst length increases from 10 to 100 packets.
 SMPT, on the other hand, by using multiple CDMA code channels makes up for packets that are dropped on the wireless links and stabilizes the throughput over the wireless link and experiences an increase in the loss probability of only about half an order of magnitude as the average burst length increases from 10 to 100 packets.
-In our more extensive investigations [49] we have also considered SMPT with up to R = 3 parallel codes and observed that the performance is almost identical to the performance shown here for up to R = 2 parallel codes.
+We can also observe that the performance for R = 3 parallel codes is almost identical to the performance observed for up to R = 2 parallel codes.
 This indicates that low-cost mobile terminals with support for up to two parallel transmissions can extract essentially the full benefit from the class of SMPT ARQ mechanisms.

-Although we do not explicitly study packet delay, the buffer occupancy results shown in Figures 6 and 8 give an indication of the delays experienced with the conventional ARQ and SMPT link layers.
+Although we do not explicitly study packet delay, the buffer occupancy results shown in Figs. 7, 11, etc., give an indication of the delays experienced with the conventional ARQ and SMPT link layers.
 We observe that in the stable region, SMPT achieves significantly smaller average buffer occupancies than conventional ARQ.
 We also observe that as the average burst length increases from 10 to 100 packets, the average buffer occupancy increases only from approximately 0.2 to approximately 0.3 with SMPT.
 With conventional ARQ, on the other hand, the average buffer occupancy increases from approximately 0.6 to 3.5 packets.
-This indicates the ability of SMPT to absorb a significant part of the increased burstiness and to maintain small buffer occupancies and correspondingly small delays for increased traffic burstiness.
-In our more extensive investigations [49] we have also studied the variability (standard deviation) of the buffer occupancy.
-We found that in the stable region, SMPT achieves a significantly smaller standard deviation of the buffer occupancy (indicating smaller delay jitters) compared to conventional ARQ, whereby the difference in gain is most pronounced with more persistent traffic bursts.